Only 36 Percent of Indian Engineers Can Write Compilable Code, Says Study

 copy-and-paste workforce (Score:2)

-A little unclear (Score:4, Insightful)
+A little unclear (Score:5, Insightful)

 Am I to infer that these are newly minted software people fresh out of college?